 Having the need to update integration settings is a common scenario, whether due to a need to change the API token or password for security reasons or because the person whose user’s credentials were used to create the connection is no longer in the company.
 For this reason, you have the ability to update the connection details, without having the need to disconnect.

-Whether the company branding language changed or there has been a restructure that requires changing the name of the connection, this can be easily done with just a few clicks.
+Whether the company branding language changes or there has been a restructure that requires changing the name of the connection, this can be easily done with just a few clicks.

 Performing this action will cut the connection between Craft.io and the integrated Azure DevOps instance, along with all connected projects.